raquo/Airstream/README.md

 - **One integrated system for two core types of observables** – Event streams alone are not a good enough abstraction for anything other than events.
   - EventStream for events (lazy, no current value)
-  - Signal for state (lazy, has current value)
+  - Signal for state (lazy, has current value, only state-safe operators)

 - **Small size, simple implementation** – easy to understand, easy to create custom observables.
 Does not bloat your Scala.js bundle size.